Categories

 The test types supported by Selenium are:

 • Functional testing: It verifies if each function of a software application performs in accordance with specific requirements.
-This testing primarily involves black-box testing, and it is not concerned about the source code of the application.
+This testing primarily involves black-box testing, and it is not concerned with the source code of the application.

 Functional Testing